Talent Development Glossary Terms

 • Maslow’s Hierarchy of Needs: Maslow categorizes human needs into five categories: physiological, belonging, esteem, and self-actualization.
 According to this theory, optimal learning requires that psychological and safety needs are met.

-• Meier’s Accelerated Learning: This theory includes seven guiding principles and is a system that enhances and the design and learning processes.
-An understanding of cognitive science and how the brain works can assist designers in selecting the correct strategies to augment learning.
+• Meier’s Accelerated Learning: This theory includes seven guiding principles that enhance the design and learning processes.
+Understanding cognitive science and how the brain works can assist designers in selecting the correct strategies to augment learning.

 Common instructional design models include:

-• SAM (Successive Approximation Model).
-This model encourages the evolution of requirements and learning solutions through stakeholder collaboration.
-The iterative and incremental development nature of SAM lends support to this process.
-By using repeated steps, or iterations, to continuously improve and move closer to the best possible product, SAM allows designers to work within real project constraints, including limited time and cost.
+• SAM (Successive Approximation Model): This model encourages the evolution of requirements and learning solutions through stakeholder collaboration.
+By using repeated steps, or iterations, to continuously improve the learning product, SAM allows designers to work within real project constraints, including limited time and cost.
 On the other hand, the collaborative nature of SAM requires input from many individuals, which can lead to delays.

 Free Instructional Design Starter Guide